-The University of Colorado has maintained its status as a "Research #1" institution for many years.
-This is due to the integrity of the personnel involved in research as well as to the administration’s internal institutional support of the investigations being conducted.
+The University of Colorado has maintained its status as a "Research #1" institution for many years – relying on the integrity of the personnel involved in research as well as our administration’s internal institutional support of the investigations we conduct.

 Your university administration wants to support you in your endeavors to add to the world’s academic knowledge base.
 Several offices are available to assist you in design, decision-making, and on through the data retention phase of your finished